railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 * send a reminder to the supplier if their response is delayed too long,

-* always mark a case as urgent if it's from a major client,
+* always mark a case as urgent if it is from a major client,

 * transfer the case to technical services if the request is about a technical fault.

-To define new rules use the menu :menuselection:`CRM & SRM --> Configuration --> Cases --> Rules`.
+To define new rules use the menu :menuselection:`Sales --> Configuration --> Automated Actions --> Automated Actions` and click on `New` button.

 .. figure::  images/crm_rule.png
    :scale: 50
    :align: center

-   *Screenshot of a rule*
+   *Form to enter the Automated Action*

 .. index::
    single: rule; case